 The impact assessment has been drafted based on intelligence from our case for change document which draws out impact on protected groups, as well as discussions at a VSA event in September 2016.
-The models proposed will be subject to a full public consultation which will proactively engage with protected characteristic groups to gain an understanding of the impact this option will have on them and any actions that can be taken to further support their needs.
+This model has been subject to a full public consultation which proactively engaged with protected characteristic groups to gain an understanding of the impact this model on them and any actions that can be taken to further support their needs.
 This EIA has been updated following consultation to take into account any issues/concerns raised.